keysmusician/holberton_file_downloader/README.md

 ## Usage

-To download files, navigate to any Holberton School project page, click the extension icon, then "Find files," then "Download" (or "Download as..." to choose the download location).
+To download files, navigate to any Holberton School project page, click the extension icon, then "Download" (or "Download as..." to choose the download location).
 The extension is only active on `intranet.hbtn.io`.
 If you were already viewing a project when you installed the extension, refresh the page.

 ## Comparison
 | Category | Holberton File Downloader | hb-file-creator |